FAQs & tech info

 • Melted substrate due to engine misfires which lead to excessive converter temperatures

-• Thermal Shock or Cold-quenching: hot converter is suddenly cold quenched when driving through deep water or into deep snow
+• Thermal shock or cold-quenching – hot converter is suddenly cold quenched when driving through deep water or into deep snow

 • Sudden drop in temperature forces the converter housing to contract, which can cause cracks or breakage of the ceramic substrate.